Panasonic GM1 versus Panasonic FZ1000

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ1000 emerges as the winner of the match-up (9 : 6 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of relative strengths (bullet points above) is taken as a measure, the FZ1000 is the clear winner of the contest (10 : 6 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the GM1 or the FZ1000 handle or perform in practice.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is why hands-on reviews by experts are important.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the GM1 or the FZ1000.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic GM1 (⇒ rgt)||Rec||78/100 Gold||5/5||4.5/5||4.5/5||2013||749||discont.||check|